zoxpx/pxdocs/content/portworx-install-with-kubernetes/operate-and-maintain-on-kubernetes/running-in-production/_index.md

 * Work with the Portworx, Inc. support team before planning major upgrades.
 Ensure all volumes have the latest snapshots before performing upgrade
 * Ensure kernel-devel packages are installed after a OS migration
-* If Portworx is run as a OCI container, Docker Upgrades and Restarts do not impact Portworx runtime.
-So recommend running Portworx as a OCI container
+* If Portworx is run as a OCI container, Docker Upgrades and Restarts do not impact Portworx runtime. {{<companyName>}} recommends you run Portworx as a OCI container

 ### Day 3 Operations